Applying manifests¶

 command: ["/bin/sh", "-c", "${CMD}"]

-kuke run -p materializes one cell with a unique name (<metadata.name>-<6hex> by default; override with --name) and resolves each ${KEY} reference in the body.
+Then kuke run --from-blueprint shell materializes one cell with a unique name (<prefix>-<6hex> by default, prefix = spec.prefix or metadata.name; override with --name) and resolves each ${KEY} reference in the body.
 Resolution order, highest first:

 --param KEY=VALUEon the CLI (repeatable)- Values from